Bailiffs And High Court Writs (HCEO).

 • Bailiff towed away your vehicle but FAILED to give or leave an INVENTORY.

-The law permits bailiffs to remove goods, such as a vehicle, from the debtor's property, premises, or any public highway.
-However, the bailiff is obligated to provide the owner with a WRITTEN INVENTORY, which must adhere to specific legal requirements regarding its content and method of delivery or placement at the property or premises.
-In instances where the bailiff removes a vehicle upon identification through an ANPR camera, the debtor retains the right to apply to the court for an injunction mandating the bailiff to surrender the goods due to this breach.
+The law allows bailiffs to remove goods (a vehicle) from the debtor's property, premises or any highway in England and Wales.
+However, it's important to remember that the bailiff is bound by law to provide the owner with a WRITTEN INVENTORY.
+This inventory must meet specific requirements outlined by the law and must be given, or left at the property or premises.
+The debtor also has a right to apply to the court for an injunction ordering the bailiff to deliver up the goods for this breach, such as the removal of a vehicle being found using an ANPR camera.

 • Learn More